lindseysim/templatize/more/functions/README.md

     last: "Belcher"
   },
   fullname: function(root) {
-    // in this case, this/root will refer to the same return this.name.first + " " + root.name.last;
+    // as used in this example, this/root will refer to the same return this.name.first + " " + root.name.last;
   },
   relations: [